jijihohococo/ichi-orm/README.md

 ## Table Structure

-If you have the column named "deleted_at", be sure that the column is NULLABLE column.
+If you have a column named "deleted_at", make sure that the column is nullable.

 ## Create Model From Commandline

-Firstly you need to created the file named "ichi" under your project folder and use the below code in this file
+First, create a file named "ichi" in your project folder and add the following code to it:

 ```php
 #!/usr/bin/env php